 Three entities are typically named on an insurance certificate.
 Firstly, the policyholder is the person named on a COI who receives coverage under a corresponding insurance policy.
 Additionally, the insurer issuing the policy will be listed, and a certificate holder will also be named.

-Who Should Be Listed as Certificate Holder on a Certificate of Insurance?
+Who Should Be Listed as Certificate Holder on a Certificate of Insurance in the USA?

 The hiring party managing downstream risk and verifying coverage compliance should be listed as the certificate holder on a COI.
 This means that the person hiring the vendor should request to be named as the certificate holder.
 They will then receive a copy of the COI and be notified of any changes made to the policy.